EmmanJay/reserbayan/README.md

 # ReserBayan

-**ReserBayan** is an online Barangay Document Request System for Filipino residents.
-It streamlines document requests, tracking, and management via a digital platform.
+**ReserBayan** is a digital Barangay Document Request System designed for Filipino residents.
+It simplifies the process of requesting, tracking, and managing barangay documents by replacing traditional in-person visits with a secure, user-friendly online platform.
+With ReserBayan, residents can easily browse available documents, submit requests, and monitor their status—all in one seamless digital experience.

 ---